Background pattern

 Introduction

-Package Insert: Information for the Patient
+Package Leaflet: Information for the Patient

-Read this package insert carefully before you start taking this medicine because it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

-• Keep this package insert, as you may need to read it again.
+• Keep this package leaflet, as you may need to read it again.

 • If you have any questions, consult your doctor or pharmacist.

-• This medicine has been prescribed only for you and should not be given to others, even if they have the same symptoms as you, as it may harm them.
+• This medication has been prescribed to you only, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this package insert.
+• If you experience side effects, consult your doctor or pharmacist, even if they are side effects not listed in this package leaflet.
 See section 4.

-The capsules are in the form of “prolonged release”.
+The capsules are in the form of "prolonged release."
 This means that they release the medication gradually.

-Do not take Galantamina Sandoz
+Do not take Galantamine Sandoz

-• if you have a severe liver or kidney disease.
+• if you have severe liver or kidney disease.

 Warnings and precautions